Skip to content

 Complex (new feature, large refactor)$15–50

-Before starting: run npx colony estimate to preview your projected monthly spend based on expected throughput and your config.
+Before starting: run colony estimate to preview your projected monthly spend based on expected throughput and your config.

 You’ve seen Colony process a single issue.
 Here’s where to go: